LeeFreer/hiring-engineers/answers.md

 from hundred of technologies for visualization, troubleshooting, machine learning, alerting and more, keep the visual open.
 Don't lose your way.
 Never lose sight of the direction you want to go.
 Don't get lost in a troubleshooting sea, look up to the north star for direction.

-Let's go over dig deeper how Data-dog works, how simple and fast it is to get started:
+Let's dig deeper on exactly how Data-dog works, set that troubleshooting-free horizon and take advantage of what it offers...

-## Easy Setup
+### Smart Setup

-### :computer: Operating System
+Whether you're a master of Microsoft Operating Systems, a Linux Ninja, or a Mac OS Wizard; or have containerized applications in an enterprise (look at you, seriously, that's an accomplishment!)
+Datadog has you covered.
-Whether you're a master of Microsoft Operating Systems, a Linux Ninja, or a Mac OS Wizard; or you've containerized your application (look at you, seriously) Datadog has you covered.
 Sign up for a free Datadog account, click on Integrations > Agent, download your agent and get ready to ingest.

-Once the Agent is installed, you'll be able to access the Datadog Agent Manager (or DAM) on (Windows/MacOS) by visiting it's default location http://127.0.0.1:5002
+For my purposes, I'll be using a Windows 10 Development Desktop; once the Agent is installed, you'll be able to access the Datadog Agent Manager (or DAM) on (Windows/MacOS) by visiting it's default location http://127.0.0.1:5002

 ![WindowsPCDatadogAgent](https://i.imgur.com/ZCVWw2Z.png)

 :high_brightness: Pro Tip:
 DAM allows you to review the Agent's Status, look at Logs, review Settings, reach out to Support by using Flare and Restart the Agent after making any configuration change.
 Super Helpful  :thumbsup:

-### Tagging
+### Thrilling Tagging

 As part of our setup, we'll want to use Tags in our Agent config file.
 Think of tags as a way of adding dimensions to Datadog telemetries so they can be filtered, aggregated, and compared in Datadog visualizations.